petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

     ```
     cd 'Hands-on lab'/lab-files/developer
     ```
-7. Run the following commands to set your username and email, for git to use it for commits.
+7. Run the following commands to set your username and email, for git to use for commits.

     ```
     git config --global "you@example.com"